 Stay in demo mode until you feel ready to start trading with real money and you have the correct risk management tools in place.

 It’s also an idea to stick with blue-chip stocks when you first start out in the world of shares spread betting UK.
 This is because blue-chip stocks are a lot more stable and a lot less volatile.

 As such, you’ll want to focus on FTSE 100 shares listed on the London Stock Exchange.
 Similarly, both the New York Stock Exchange and NASDAQ in the US are home to hundreds of established blue-chip companies.

 If you’re interested in trading stocks on a short-term basis – shares spread betting UK is likely to be of interest.
 This trading arena comes with leverage of 1:5, the option to go long or short on your chosen stock, and all profits are exempt from tax.

-We found that Capital.com is the best broker in the UK that offers a spread betting shares marketplace.
-You can access over 18 stock exchanges without paying any commissions and the minimum spread betting deposit is just £20.
+We found that Capital.com is a popular broker in the UK that offers a spread betting shares marketplace.
+It supports access to over 18 stock exchanges without paying any commissions and the minimum spread betting deposit is just £20.

 When you 'spread bet shares' - you are simply looking to predict whether the stock price increases or decrease in the near future.
 You won't own the actual shares - as financial spread betting instruments are derivatives.

 There are two key metrics that will determine how much money you can make from a spread betting on shares trade.
 Firstly, this will depend on the amount you stake per point.
 Secondly, your profit will be dictated by how many points the shares moved in your direction.
 For example, if you staked £10 per point and the shares increased by 20 points - that's a profit of £200.